- Listing Type: Summer Programs

-We spend time training and preparing at Chewonki before heading out on our journey along the coast.
-Launching at Chewonki’s waterfront, we paddle downeast all the way to Mount Desert Island and Acadia National Park.
+Discover the Bold Coast.
+We spend time training and preparing at Chewonki before traveling on our journey along the coast.
+Launching at Chewonki’s waterfront we head for Mount Desert Island and Acadia National Park.
 We each carry gear in solo expedition sea kayaks, the modern version of the Inuit skin boat, and we spend the majority of our nights on islands.
-Early morning travel on the waters of coastal Maine is a rewarding experience.
-Vast seascapes and abundant wildlife create lasting impressions.
+Find out more!

-Participants learn expeditionary sea-kayaking skills, including paddling strokes, wet exits, group travel, and weather reading.
+Participants learn expeditionary sea kayaking skills, including paddling strokes, wet exits, rescue, group travel and weather reading.
 As the trip progresses, paddlers acquire expertise in navigation and saltwater camping, and eventually, each takes on a leadership role.
 Throughout the experience there is a strong emphasis on learning coastal ecology and maritime history.
 Kayaks ply waters where bigger, sailing boats may not venture, so we enjoy wonderful interactions with sea life.